iamvery/iamvery.github.com/_posts/2014-10-16-no-date-today-its-datetime.markdown

 title: No Date.today?
 It's DateTime!
 ---

-In my [last post][swift-blog-post], I got all fluffy talking about love and coffee and all that crap.
+[Awhile back][swift-blog-post], I got all fluffy talking about love and coffee and all that crap (a joke).
 Programming isn't all butterflies and rainbows, folks.
 Eventually it will happen.
 You will have to deal with [time zones][tz-wikipedia].

 ![NOOOO]({{ site.baseurl }}/img/blog/2014/09/starwars-no.gif)